MiuNul1/virtual-cat/README.md

 ### Step 3😸
 Extract the two zip archives and place cat_model in the root of Live2DViewerEX

+Make sure your root folder name is: Live2DViewerEX, and is plcaed in D drive.
+Otherwise, the model may not work.

 The downloaded files shall be organized as the following hierarchy:
 ~~~
 ├── root